 For example, in a matter currently being litigated in federal court, the SEC alleged that Greenpoint Asset Management II, LLC and related advisers improperly charged over US$13 million in management fees.20 The SEC alleged that such fees resulted from Greenpoint's inflated valuations of a now-worthless portfolio company and a collection of mineral assets.
 According to the complaint, Greenpoint unreasonably valued the portfolio company at up to 10 times its purchase price, while knowing that a loan in default put all of the company's assets at risk.
 Further, in contravention of disclosures that mineral assets would be valued by an independent appraiser, Greenpoint allegedly interfered with appraisals to cause higher appraised values.

-The SEC considers undisclosed loans and investments, as well as misallocation of investment opportunities, to be a potential conflict of interest.
-The SEC's settlement with JH Partners provides a good example.23 In that matter, the SEC alleged that JH Partners and certain of its principals provided loans to the funds' portfolio companies, thereby obtaining interests in portfolio companies that were senior to the equity interests held by the funds.
+The SEC considers undisclosed loans, investments, and other financial interests to be a potential conflict of interest.
+The SEC's settlement with JH Partners provides a good example.28 In that matter, the SEC alleged that JH Partners and certain of its principals provided loans to the funds' portfolio companies, thereby obtaining interests in portfolio companies that were senior to the equity interests held by the funds.
 JH Partners also allegedly caused more than one of its funds to invest in the same portfolio company at differing priority levels from another fund, which could have potentially favoured one client over another.
 In the SEC's view, these undisclosed arrangements could have caused the adviser to favour itself or one of its funds over another fund, as a result of its more senior investment position in the portfolio company.
 The SEC alleged that JH Partners did not adequately disclose the potential conflicts created by these undisclosed loans to the relevant advisory boards.
 To settle these allegations, among others, JH Partners agreed to pay a civil penalty of US$225,000.

-Recently, failure to disclose loans, among other allegations such as undisclosed monitoring fees, led the manager of multiple adviser entities, Tyler Tysdal, to agree to a settlement barring him from the securities industry for at least three years and requiring that he pay US$1,163,099 in disgorgement, interest and civil penalties.25 In relevant part, the SEC alleged that Tysdal directed that money held by one fund, Cobalt, be loaned – without disclosure and against Cobalt's stated strategy – to portfolio companies held by another fund, the Impact Opportunities Fund, and that the Impact Opportunities Fund's debt investments in those portfolio companies be subordinated to the undisclosed loans from Cobalt.
+Failure to disclose financial conflicts, among other allegations such as undisclosed monitoring fees, also led the manager of multiple adviser entities, Tyler Tysdal, to agree to a settlement barring him from the securities industry for at least three years and requiring that he pay US$1,163,099 in disgorgement, interest and civil penalties.31 In relevant part, the SEC alleged that Tysdal directed that money held by one fund, Cobalt, be loaned – without disclosure and against Cobalt's stated strategy – to portfolio companies held by another fund, the Impact Opportunities Fund, and that the Impact Opportunities Fund's debt investments in those portfolio companies be subordinated to the undisclosed loans from Cobalt.
 The SEC determined that Tysdal's failure to disclose the loan arrangement to the Impact Opportunities Fund investors, or to obtain their prior informed consent, was fraudulent.

 v Undisclosed relationships with third parties